2018/19 headlines

 How the University spends its income

-Fee income comprises the significant majority of our income, the graph above shows how we spend our fee income on delivering a high-quality and enriching university experience to our students.
-The graph below shows how the University spends the entirety of its income – including non-fee related monies.
+The graph below shows how the University spent the entirety of its income in 2021/22 – including non-fee related monies.

-Expenditure in 2018/19 amounted to £134.5 million, excluding exceptional costs.
-The majority of this – 78% – was spent on direct student-facing activity, shown in the chart below:
+Expenditure in 2021/22 amounted to £202 million.
+The majority of this was spent on direct student-facing activity, shown in the chart below:

 Planned investment spend